-Early Years Foundation Stage (EYFS) Policy 1.4
+Early Years Foundation Stage (EYFS) Policy

 Policy Title: EYFS Policy

-Version: 1.4
+Version: 1.7

-Policy Summary: Early Years education is the foundation upon which young children

-build the rest of their schooling.
-It is a holistic education that

-encompasses all learning and development.
-This Policy outlines the

-purpose, nature and management of the Early Years Foundation Stage

-(EYFS) at Ashton House School.
+Policy Summary: Early Years education is the foundation upon which young children build the rest of their schooling.
+It is a holistic education that encompasses all learning and development.
+This Policy outlines the purpose, nature and management of the Early Years Foundation Stage (EYFS) at Ashton House School.

-Policy Owner: Head teacher and head of EYFS
+Policy Owner: Head teacher and Head of EYFS

-Relevant to: All staff, volunteers, contractors and service providers.
+Relevant to: Head of Lower School All staff, volunteers, contractors and service providers.

 Date introduced: December 2016

-Next review date: This policy will expire at the end of August 2021
+Next review date: August 2025

-Safeguarding Policy

-Pupil Behaviour and Discipline Policy

-Related School Online Safety and ICT Acceptable Use Policy
+Related School Documents: Safeguarding Policy Pupil Behaviour and Discipline Policy Online Safety and ICT Acceptable Use Policy EAL Policy Equal Opportunities Policy

-Documents: EAL Policy

-Equal Opportunities Policy

-Date(s)

-modified/reviewed: Reviewed December 2017

-Reviewed January 2019

-Modified March 2019 to include the sentence:

-Parents are not permitted to use mobile phones or other mobile

-technology in the EYFS setting.
+Date(s) modified/reviewed: Reviewed December 2017 Reviewed January 2019 Modified March 2019 to include the sentence: Parents are not permitted to use mobile phones or other mobile technology in the EYFS setting.

-May 2021: An updated Early Years Policy will be published in

-September 2021 to coincide with the changes being made to the EYFS
+May 2021: An updated Early Years Policy will be published in September 2021 to coincide with the changes being made to the EYFS statutory framework.

-statutory framework.